sovrynn/ecdo/5-TOOLS-DEV/README.md

 The GEBCO 2030 data set.
 Spectacular detail.
 Best map of the oceans made to date. https://download.gebco.net

+In case some data is needed for future (?) tsunamis simulations : https://www.gebco.net/data_and_products/gridded_bathymetry_data/

 ## Lat/long tools

 Here is a [lat/long distance calculator](https://latlongdata.com/distance-calculator).